marckean/marcseparation/_docs/16-experts-opinions.md

     | Charlie | Nicholas  | Betty (Mum), Benny (Dad) |
     | Charlie | Eden | Rachael (Mum), Masa (Dad) |

 As you can see, I am all over it.
-With only 28.6% of the time that I have the kids, it's challenging.
+With only 28.6% of the time that I have the kids, I already have a head start, but it's challenging.

-During school holidays, the kids already hang out with their friends in which I organise through this contact list above.
+During school holidays, as I have the kids for a much longer period of time, the kids already hang out with their friends in which I organise through this contact list above.

-However during non-school holiday time, the time I have with the kids is greatly reduced so its different obviously as we are time poor with only the one weekend and I generally spend the time and play with them instead.
-During non-school holiday weekends, I try and maximise my time with the kids as I only see the kids for the lesser time.
+However during non-school holiday time, the time I have with the kids is greatly reduced so its obviously different as we are time poor with only the one weekend (four nights) a fortnight and I generally tend to maximise this time that I have with the kids, as I get much less time.

-Should I get more time with the kids, week on / week off, then even during non-school holidays I'd adopt the same as school holidays and there would totally be more friend time with the kids.
+Should I get more time with the kids, week on / week off as an example, then even during non-school holidays I'd adopt the same as school holidays practice and there would totally be more friend time with the kids.